jingyuh1/jingyuh1.github.io/essays/Store Bidding.md

 The solution:  The Store bidding is an application for Businessmen or schools can share information and appeals with each other.

 ## Approch
+The Store bidding is an application for Businessmen or schools can share information and appeals with each other.

+## Approch